HumanCellAtlas/spring-boot-cookbook/README.md

 Swagger then requires configuration in the application.
 An example is shown in [SwaggerConfig.java](example/src/main/uk/ac/ebi/ena/example/config/SwaggerConfig.java).

-One applied a generate interface will be available at swagger-ui.html at the root URL of the application.
+One applied Swagger will generate a REST endpoint at /v2/api-docs and an interface will be available at /swagger-ui.html at the root URL of the application.

 By default this will include all public end points so Spring management endpoints will be included as well as our own.

+For example the example application has:
+* A Swagger API endpoint available at [http://localhost:1234/example/v2/api-docs](http://localhost:1234/example/v2/api-docs).
-For example the example application has the Swagger UI available at [http://localhost:1234/example/swagger-ui.html](http://localhost:1234/example/swagger-ui.html).
+* A Swagger UI available at [http://localhost:1234/example/swagger-ui.html](http://localhost:1234/example/swagger-ui.html).

 A short tutotial covering more configuration options can be found [here](http://www.baeldung.com/swagger-2-documentation-for-spring-rest-api).